ices-taf/doc/procedure.md

 # Procedure to get an assessment into TAF

-To make the task easier, and to measure the progress towards the goal, we divide it into smaller steps.
+To make the task easier, and to measure the progress towards the goal, we divide it into steps.
 The procedure below applies equally to assessment coordinators and the TAF support team.

 Five steps to script the analysis from data to output (core assessment) in TAF: